dmbaturin/iproute2-cheatsheet/site/index.md

 ip route show table test
 ```

-Note: in this case you need the `show` word, a shorthand like `ip route table 120` does not work because the command would be ambiguous.
+Note: in this case, you need the `show` word; a shorthand like `ip route table 120` does not work because the command would be ambiguous.

 <h3 id="ip-rule-syntax">General rule syntax</h3>